firrae/meteor-testing-image/base/README.md

 What is in this image:
 - Debian:jessie
 - Meteor (1.3.4.1 as of this build)
-- PhantomJS 2.1.1

-Note, to install NPM packages it is recommended to use "meteor npm install".
-Please preface any Node or NPM commands with "meteor".
+Note, to install NPM packages it is recommended to use "meteor npm install" and as such I have not incuded any other version of Node or NPM, this image is big enough as it is.
+Please preface any Node or NPM commands with "meteor" or you can install Node as a step in your build/testing process.
-Luckily the Meteor tool is good at updating itself if it sees a different version in your .meteor folder, so nothing should break, but your tests might take a bit longer until I trigger a rebuild.
+Luckily the Meteor tool is good at updating itself if it sees a differednt version in your .meteor folder, so nothing should break, but your tests might take a bit longer.